 Discovering user needs

-We offered our client one of our core services for startup founders, which is a Product Design Workshop.
+We offered our client one of our core services for startup founders, which is a Product Discovery Workshop.
 We divided it into two stages.
 The first was to talk to the client and explore their needs, goals, and plans for Unlocked.
 The second - is interviews with potential users.
 Thanks to the client, we had contact access with the people who manage the venues.
 Among them were: